Justia Lawyer Rating

 The Federal Government Exposed Service Members and Their Families to Contaminated Drinking Water

 Camp Lejeune is a Marine Corps base located in Jacksonville, North Carolina.
 The base was established in 1941 and is still in operation today.
 In 1982, the federal government detected harmful volatile organic compounds in the drinking water at Camp Lejeune.
-It wasn’t until 1987 that the government determined that the water was safe.
+It was not until 1987 that the government determined that the water was safe.

 • Adult leukemia